 How to get from Athens airport to Piraeus port by taxi

-Taking a taxi from Athens airport to Piraeus port is by far the most convenient transfer option.
-The journey only takes 45 minutes, and you don't have to worry about the safety of your luggage or your arrival time.
+Taking an Athens airport taxi from the airport to Piraeus port is by far the most convenient transfer option.
+The journey only takes 40 minutes, and you don't have to worry about the safety of your luggage or your arrival time.
 Standard yellow taxis cost a flat rate of 54€ in the day and 70€ at night.
 However, there are also 'luxury' black taxis waiting outside Athens airport, and these can cost up to double that of a standard taxi.

 If you are traveling outside of the port you will be charged via taximeter